wmadisonf/CNN-Dermoscopic-Image-Classification_HAM10000/README.md

 ## Conclusion
 This model generally performed well, although there was a slight overfit.
 It is likely that the accuracy result could have been improved by using a larger sized image input, a much greater number of images, a much larger compute capability, and possibly using a transfer learning model or the weights, such as from ResNet, Inception, or VGG.
 A truer representation of the model accuracy and fit may have been to combine and average the CNN average score and the AUC average: (0.8014 + 0.7805)/2 = 0.7909.
 In addition, samples for each class could be more similar in distribution to produce a better accuracy without overfitting.

+## Imbalance: Potential ad hoc solution
+    I noticed in 6.7 'Count Plot: Cell Type Count by Age' that:
+        'akiec', 'bcc', 'bkl', and 'mel' occurred far more frequently at and after age 55 and 'nv' occured more frequently before age 55 Although it would reduce the size of the data, using only the data for ages >= 55 would decrease the imbalance and potentially improve results For example:
+        Original data size is 10015
+        Original ratio of melanoma to Melanocytic nevi was 17% Original ratio of basil cell carcinoma to Melanocytic nevi was 9% Data size after filtering age >=55 is 4611 Ratio of melanoma to Melanocytic nevi after filtering age >=55 improves to 38% Ratio of basil cell carcinoma to Melanocytic nevi after filtering age >=55 improves to 20%

 ## References

 Brownlee, J. (2019a) How to normalize, center, and standardize image pixels in Keras.
 Retrieved from https://machinelearningmastery.com/how-to-normalize-center-and-standardize-images-with-the-imagedatagenerator-in-keras/